Sibin-Augustine/Edtech-Business-Performance-Analysis/README.md

 **EdTech Business Performance Dashboard**

 ## Project Overview
-Built an interactive Excel and Google Sheets dashboard to analyze 1,000 student records from an EdTech platform, tracking revenue, student demographics, payment status, device usage, and engagement metrics.
+This project analyses 1,000 student records from an EdTech platform, tracking revenue, student demographics, payment status, device usage, and engagement metrics using Excel/Google sheets.

+## Problem Statement

+An education tech platform which is focused on providing great learning experience for students from all background is experiencing low student enrollment which results in lower profit margin, recently.
+The stakeholders is expected to identify the less popular courses and popular course delivery medium.

 ## Dashboard Preview